-Impact on the environment
+1) Impact on the Environment

-According to a 2019 BBC news article, proof-of-work is estimated to have used as much energy as all of Switzerland.
+According to a 2019 BBC news article, PoW is estimated to have used as much energy as all of Switzerland.
 That’s not all, as the network continues to grow and more people begin to jump on the Bitcoin frenzy, the energy usage increases.

 The energy consumption level of this network makes it bad for the environment.
 However, there are reports a large majority of miners are starting to use renewable energy such as solar panels to power their mining operations.

-Inability to scale
+2) Inability to Scale

 PoW Powered Projects